 Temperament: Docile, good mothers, gentle pets.

 Popular Use: Meat goats; also crossed with other breeds, such as Spanish, Angora goats, Kiko, Sirohi, and Nubian goats, for an economy meat herd, or to endow quick growth to the herd’s offspring.
 Leather is used for the uppers of shoes, gloves and book covers.
-In addition, their use as weed and brush eaters with low grass consumption promotes grass recovery and shrub control in pasture management using weed-eating goats.
+In addition, their use as weed and brush eaters with low grass consumption promotes grass recovery and shrub control in pasture management.